nixon-voxell/UnityAudioVisualizer/README.md

-# Audio for Smart Assistant
+# Unity Audio Visualizer

 ![Demo](./Pictures/SmartAssistantAudioDemoHD.png)

 ## What does this package contains??

-This is a package than handles all sorts of audio processing that is needed for the [Smart Assistant](https://github.com/voxell-tech/SmartAssistant) project.
+This is a package than handles all sorts of audio processing that is needed for the [Smart Assistant](https://github.com/voxell-tech/Voxell) project.
 Anyone can use this package in any way they want as long as they credit the author(s) and also respect the [license](LICENSE) agreement.

 ### Audio Visualizer